MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

-When you configure this setting, you can classify (and optionally, protect) an Office document when it has an existing SharePoint property with a value that matches one of your label names.
+When you configure this setting, you can classify (and optionally, protect) an Office document using Word, Excel, and PowerPoint when that document has an existing SharePoint property with a value that matches one of your label names.

-As a result of this configuration, when a document without a sensitivity label is opened from SharePoint and saved by a user in their Office app, the document is then labeled to match the corresponding property value.
+As a result of this configuration, when a document without a sensitivity label is opened from SharePoint and saved by a user in their Office desktop app, the document is then labeled to match the corresponding property value.

 The advanced setting: